bio4j/FOSDEM-2014/bio4j-statika-slides.md

 ----

-### Statika as a universal module system
+### A module system

 Scala type system: [shapeless](https://github.com/milessabin/shapeless) + [statika](https://github.com/ohnosequences/statika)

-- Modules represented as Scala types
+- modules as Scala types
-- Called "Bundles" and can depend on each other
+- they can depend on each other!
-- Type-checker validates correctness
+- it's validated by type-checker
-- Statika does linearization of the deps graph
+- statika does linearization of the deps graph

 <!-- keywords:
 * mention install method and installing with deps in the right order